jayd3e-archive/Clusterflunk1/README.md

 6. Copy the ssh key pair from your home directory into your shared vagrant directory.
 The command should look something like so `cp -r ~/.ssh ~/boxes/Clusterstack/`.
 Then after sshing into your virtual box(`vagrant ssh`), you can than put those keys into the home directory of your vagrant user, by typing something along the lines of `cp -r /vagrant/.ssh ~/`.
-7. Also add your username and email to git's config, by issueing these two commands: `git config --global user.name "Your Name" git config --global user.email you@example.com` with your own personal data substituted in.
+7. Also add your username and email to git's config, by issueing this command: `git config --global user.name "Your Name";
+    git config --global user.email you@example.com` with your own personal data substituted in.
 8. Clone the Clusterflunk repo, by issuing this command: `cd /opt/webapp; git clone git@github.com:Clusterflunk/Clusterflunk.git`.
 9. Finally, run the setup script by typing `./setup` in the Clusterflunk directory.